SkoolNotes/Taproot/2020BIO101/KBhBIO101BioMoleculesQuizReview.md

 And Jack's raw answers: [[KBhBIO201BioMoleculesRAW]]

 """

-- Activation energy is the amount of kinetic energy required to reach the transition state of a reaction.
-- Enzymes speed up a reaction by lowering the activation energy, often with the help of cofactors or coenzymes.

 - **Enzymes lower the activation energy by some combination of…**
 	- Orienting the reactions substrate(s) to promote more effective collisions (and therefore reactions
 	- Stressing or straining bonds to temporarily and/or slightly lower the strength of attraction to allow the bond to break more easily